Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and systematics: Nulling cosmic shear observables

 where $\xi_K=1/F_K$.
 There are two sources of degeneracies here.
-The first one comes from the redshift distribution of galaxies which is to be seen as an observational source of degeneracy.
+The first one comes from the redshift distribution of galaxies, which is to be seen as an observational source of degeneracy.
 As it is measured with good precision from the survey data and is not the primary focus of our probe, it will not be explored further for now.
+One should, however, note that any observational effect or systematics of the experiment, such as the magnification limit, will only affect the BNT transform through the source galaxy distribution $n(z)$.
 The other degeneracy comes from the dependence on the background cosmology with the term ($\xi_K''/\xi_K'$).
 This means that two cosmological models with the same ($\xi_K''/\xi_K'$) would give the same BNT transform and could not be distinguished by the use of nulling.
-In other words, nulling is a probe of the geometry of space-time that cannot help us distinguish between two models which are related by
+In other words, nulling coefficients are a probe of the geometry of space-time that cannot help us distinguish between two models which are related by